Make a will online: a fully legal will writing service

 One in three people in England and Wales die without a will.
 Half of all people in the UK over 45 years of age don’t have a will.
 This can cause such terrible problems and confusion as the law dictates who gets what.
 If no blood relatives can be traced, the crown can even inherit an estate.

-Our wills are suitable for the large majority of circumstances, although if you have particularly complicated wishes, own property overseas or have an estate worth over £1,000,000, we recommend going to a solicitor.
+Our wills are suitable for the large majority of circumstances, although if you have particularly complicated wishes, own property overseas or have an estate worth over £1,000,000, a solicitor could help you create a the more complex document you are likely to need.

 We would love to hear your feedback or recommendations for the site.